corinnt/journal-diversity/README.md

 Target functionality: Generate visualizations of trends in gender and region of origin of Gesta-published authors.

-Current functionality: Maps locations of institutions with which Gesta-published authors are affiliated.
+Current functionality: Maps the locations of institutions with which Gesta-published authors are affiliated.

-Note: Script can be generalized to other journals via commandline; Gesta is the motivating example and set as default.
+Note: Script can be used to analyze other journals via commandline; Gesta is the motivating example and set as default.

 *example to generate maps of publications in Gesta starting in 1999:*